TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Services/Configuration/ServiceConfiguration.rst

    $GLOBALS['TYPO3_CONF_VARS']['SVCONF'][service type]['default'][config key] = value;

 The available configuration settings should be described in the service's documentation.
-See :ref:`Service API <developer-service-api>` to see how you can read these values properly inside your service.
+See :ref:`Service API <services-developer-service-api>` to see how you can read these values properly inside your service.